filecoin-project/specs/src/systems/filecoin_nodes/repository/ipldstore/_index.md

 Filecoin uses the **DAG-CBOR** codec for the serialization and deserialization of its data structures and interacts with that data using the IPLD Data Model, upon which various tools are built.
 IPLD [Paths](https://github.com/ipld/specs/blob/master/data-model-layer/paths.md) are also used to address specific nodes within a linked data structure.

-<-- Inclusion of IPLD 'kinds' here, or irrelevant? -->

 ### IpldStores

-<-- to be expanded on -->

 The Filecoin network relies primarily on two distinct IPLD GraphStores: